mike-parkin/issue-tracking-test/.github/ISSUE_TEMPLATE/bug_report.md

 ### Does your log mention database corruption?

-If your Syncthing log reports panics because of database corruption it is most likely a fault with your system's storage or memory.
+If your application log reports panics because of database corruption it is most likely a fault with your system's storage or memory.
 Affected log entries will contain lines starting with `panic: leveldb`.
-You will need to delete the index database to clear this, by running `syncthing -reset-database`.

 ### Include required information

 Please be sure to include at least:

- - which version of Syncthing and what operating system you are using
+ - which version of this app and what operating system you are using
  - browser and version, if applicable
  - what happened,
  - what you expected to happen instead, and